top of page

 What if I want to do a media interview?

-For interviews, press access, or any media inquiries, please email president@eqloco.com.
-Anyone without a Press Badge will not be permitted to record, interview, or otherwise film the event except for personal use, not to be published or distributed.
-We will not issue Press Badges on the day of the event.
+For interviews, press access, or any media inquiries, please email info@loudounpride.org.
+Anyone without an email approval will not be permitted to record, interview, or otherwise film the event except for personal use, not to be published or distributed.
+We will not issue approval on the day of the event.

 The Loudoun Pride Festival